astronomer/docs/astro/runtime-image-architecture.md

 - **Minor** versions are released for functional changes.
 This includes new patch versions of Apache Airflow as well as API or DAG specification changes that are backwards-compatible.
 - **Patch** versions are released for bug and security fixes that resolve unwanted behavior.
 This includes new patch versions of `astronomer-providers` and `openlineage-airflow`.

 Every version of Astro Runtime correlates to an Apache Airflow version.
 All Deployments on Astro must run only one version of Astro Runtime, but you can run different versions of Astro Runtime on different Deployments within a given cluster or Workspace.
+See [Create a Deployment](create-deployment.md#create-a-deployment).

 For a list of supported Astro Runtime versions and more information on the Astro Runtime maintenance policy, see [Astro Runtime versioning and lifecycle policy](runtime-version-lifecycle-policy.md).